Disney Tokyo vs. DisneySea: Which One Is Right For You?

 • complimentary shuttle service to the parks

 While these hotels are not on the Disney Resort property, they are situated just steps away!
 Plus, all of them come super highly-rated by previous guests.
+Here are some of the most notable ones:

 Grand Nikko Tokyo Bay Maihama – Many rooms at this 4.5-star hotel offer fantastic views of Tokyo Bay and the Disney Resort area.
 This hotel is conveniently located within walking distance or a short shuttle ride from Tokyo Disneyland and Tokyo DisneySea.